joalon/joalon.se/_posts/2020-01-26-Writing-a-chess-app.md

   teaser: chess-app/teaser.png
 ---

-I've been reading up on some of the early advances in AI and machine learning and stubmle over the [famous chess game](https://en.wikipedia.org/wiki/Deep_Blue_versus_Garry_Kasparov) between Garry Kasparov and Deep Blue.
+I've been reading up on some of the early advances in AI and machine learning and stumbled over the [famous chess game](https://en.wikipedia.org/wiki/Deep_Blue_versus_Garry_Kasparov) between Garry Kasparov and Deep Blue.
 Inspired by this I wanted to get some practice in programming for chess so I started writing a simple chess application where I can play against an engine, in this case Stockfish.

 ## Setting up
 If you don't have stockfish, install it for your distribution.
 I took the current version from AUR with `yay -S stockfish`.